orbeon/orbeon-forms-doc/form-builder/form-area.md

 Each section contains one or more _grids_.
 A grid is a logical grouping of form controls organized in rows and columns of cells.
 Unlike sections, a grid doesn't have a title or help.

 A grid may be a regular grid or a [repeated grid](repeated-grids.md), which repeats a group of one or more rows.
-A repeated grid may have from no iteration (or repetition) to any number of iterations.
+A repeated grid may have from no iteration (or repetition) to any number of repetitions.
 A repeated grid also has settings, but regular grids do not have settings as of Orbeon Forms 2018.2.

 In addition: